brandlewco/jesserieser-hugo-cc/content/collections/xmas-in-america.md

 seo:
   meta_description:
   meta_title: 'Christmas In America: Happy Birthday, Jesus'
-title: 'Christmas In America: Happy Birthday, Jesus'
+title: Christmas In America
-collection_meta: "2010 - \_2022"
+collection_meta: ' Happy Birthday, Jesus'
-collection_meta_2: ''
+collection_meta_2: "2010 - \_2022"
 collection_description: >-
   A decade in the making, *Christmas In America* is an unvarnished examination of the ways people mark the holiday’s meaning.
 This Christmas is complex and